OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 ### different, older text

-Following alignment, taxa from the source taxonomy are merged into the union taxonomy.
+Following alignment, taxa from the source taxonomy are merged into the workspace.
 This is performed via bottom-up traversal of the source.
 A parameter 'sink' is passed down to recursive calls, and is simply the nearest (most tipward) alignment target seen so far on the descent.
-It is called 'sink' because it's the node to which orphan nodes will be attached when a source taxon is dropped due to inconsistency with the union.
+It is called 'sink' because it's the node to which orphan nodes will be attached when a source taxon is dropped due to inconsistency with the workspace.

 The following cases arise during the merge process:

  * Source taxonomy tip:
-     * If the source node is matched to a union node, there is nothing to do - the taxon is already present.
+     * If the source node is matched to a workspace node, there is nothing to do - the taxon is already present.
-     * If it's ambiguous - could equally match more than one union node, even after all alignment heuristics come to bear - then there is also nothing to do; it is effectively blocked and ignored.
+     * If it's ambiguous - could equally match more than one workspace node, even after all alignment heuristics come to bear - then there is also nothing to do; it is effectively blocked and ignored.
-     * If unmatched and not ambiguous, then create a corresponding tip node in the union, to be attached higher up in the recursion.
-The source tip is then matched to the new union tip.
+     * If unmatched and not ambiguous, then create a corresponding tip node in the workspace, to be attached higher up in the recursion.
+The source tip is then matched to the new tip.
- * Source taxonomy internal node: the source node's children have already been processed (recursively), and are all matched to targets in the union (or, rarely, blocked, see above).
-The targets are either 'old' (they were already in the union before the merge started) or 'new' (copied from source to union during this round of the merge process).
+ * Source taxonomy internal node: the source node's children have already been processed (recursively), and are all matched to targets in the workspace (or, occasionally, blocked, see above).
+The targets are either 'old' (they were already in the workspace before the merge started) or 'new' (copied from source to workspace during this round of the merge process).
 One of the following rules then applies (assuming in each case that none of the previous rules apply):